scqubits/scqubits-doc/docs/source/index.rst

    further offers an interface to QuTiP, making it easy to work with composite Hilbert spaces consisting of multiple coupled superconducting qubits and harmonic modes.

-   Internally, scqubits performs numerics utilizing Numpy and Scipy; plotting capabilities rely on Matplotlib.
+   scqubits performs numerics utilizing Numpy and Scipy; plotting capabilities rely on Matplotlib.

 .. toctree::